 648 8th Street

-Depicting agriculture in the early years of Mendota, this museum honors the farm families, their machinery and their livestock.
-Also included are the Mathesius Brothers Barn and Country Chapel.
+Depicting agriculture in the early years of Mendota, this museum honors the farm families, their machinery, and their livestock.
+The Mathesius Brothers’ barn can now be viewed all day long through the large windows.
+Special tours of the Country Chapel and Mathesius Barn can be arranged by calling the Mendota Museum & Historical Society office.

 901 Washington Street